p0lunin/teloc/README.md

 dependencies or lifetime of dependency does not correspondence to requester.
 If your code is compile, that mean it run!
 - **Zero-overhead** - teloc uses only zero-overhead abstractions such as traits, generics, newtypes and unit types, and compile-time resolving of dependencies, so you don't worry about overhead in runtime.
-- **Simple API** - teloc provides you a simple API with only two structs and one attribute macro needed for working with library.
+- **Simple API** - teloc provides you a simple API with only one struct and one attribute macro needed for working with library.

 ## How to use